DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 The `innerHTML` property is only valid for element nodes.

 Other node types, such as text nodes, have their counterpart: `nodeValue` and `data` properties.
 These two are almost the same for practical use, there are only minor specification differences.
-So we’ll use `data`, because it’s shorter.
+So we'll use `data`, because it's shorter.

 An example of reading the content of a text node and a comment: